Luis Robert Player Props: White Sox vs. Guardians

 Luis Robert At The Plate

-- Robert has 107 hits to go with a slugging percentage of .559, both of which rank first among Chicago hitters this season.

-- Among the qualified batters, he ranks 45th in batting average, while his on-base percentage ranks 84th and he is seventh in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 50th, his on-base percentage ranks 91st, and he is seventh in the league in slugging.

-- Robert has picked up a hit in 68.0% of his 103 games this season, with more than one hit in 27.2% of them.
+- In 67.9% of his 106 games this season, Robert has picked up at least one hit.
+He's also had 28 multi-hit games.

-- In 39 games this year (37.9%), Robert has picked up an RBI, and in 14 of those games (13.6%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Robert has had at least one RBI in 36.8% of his games this year (39 of 106), with more than one RBI 14 times (13.2%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.